ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

 9. Click the play/pause button (⏸/▶) below the timer to control the timer

 #### Using Music Features
-1. Click the menu button (☰) in the top-left corner
+1. Click the settings button (⚙️) in the control row below the timer
-2. Hover over "Music" (🎵) to reveal music controls
+2. Navigate to the **Music** section in the settings popup
 3. **Mute/Unmute**: Click the mute button to toggle music on/off
 4. **Play Mode**: Select from dropdown:
    - **Auto-play with Timer**: Music plays when timer runs, pauses when timer pauses (default)
    - **Manual Control**: Control music independently
-5. **Song Selection**: Choose a song from the dropdown
+5. **View Current Song**: See the currently playing song in the "Now Playing" display
+6. **Navigate Songs**:
+   - Click **Previous** (⏮) to go to the previous song
-6. **Play Selected**: Click "Play Selected" to play the chosen song (manual mode)
+   - Click **Next** (⏭) to go to the next song
+7. **Browse Playlist**: Scroll through the playlist list to see all available songs
+8. **Select Song**:
+   - Click any song in the playlist list to play it immediately
+   - Or use the dropdown to select a song and click "Play Selected"
-7. Music automatically starts when timer starts (in auto mode)
+9. Music automatically starts when timer starts (in auto mode)
+10. Playlist automatically cycles to the next song when current song ends (in auto mode)

 #### Using Picture-in-Picture Mode
 1. Start a timer (Pomodoro or Simple mode)